sikessle/htwg-lab-cloud/instance/block-storage/README.md

 # Mount Cinder block storage on instance

-Mounts an attached block storage from Cinder as Ext4.
+Mounts an attached block storage from Cinder as ext4.

-- Mount attached block storage, if available, as Ext4 and name it "lab-drive"
+- Mount attached block storage, if available, as ext4 and name it "lab-drive"
 - Add directory to sidebar in nautilus

 ## Requirements

-The `lab-drive` must be the **first** attached volume, as it is assumed to be mapped under /dev/vdb.
+The `lab-drive` must be the **first** attached volume, as it is assumed to be mapped under /dev/vd**b**.

 ## Script notes

-As the volumne (block storage) is not always available or may be available after the /etc/fstab file got processed.
+The volume (block storage) is not always available or may be available after the /etc/fstab file got processed.
 The drive will be formatted as ext4.
 Therefore we have to deploy this mount strategy:

 - Create mount point /media/lab-drive
 - Create entry in /etc/fstab